sjwines/hourofai/forest/forest2.md

 ---

-Run the program at least 10 times.
+- :binoculars: Run the program at least 10 times.

 How many times does the **ship** appear **off** the **game screen**?